Filter by Suburb

 Dust Temple

-The beautiful building at the back of Currumbin is home to many an artistic endeavor and lately they’ve been hosting Life Drawing workshops for those keen to put pencil to paper and try their hand at capturing the human form.
-It’s two and a half hours of untutored drawing with a life model and live music, the perfect combo.
-The workshop is $25 and includes basic materials.
+This beautiful building tucked away in the back of Currumbin and has just celebrated 10 years of Life Drawing sessions!
+So, for those keen to try their hand at capturing the human form, you know you’re in expert hands here.
+It’s two and a half hours (6:30-9pm) of untutored drawing with a life model for just $30- all materials and live music provided!
+Dinner and drinks available through Dust Temple Cafe from 6pm.

 Where: 54 Currumbin Creek Road, Currumbin